JMartJonesy/dotfiles/setup-guide.md

            ./disk-config.nix
          ];
         ```
+16. Enable netoworkmanager otherwise you will have no wifi on reboot `networking.networkmanager.enable = true;`
+17. Add user to configuration.nix there should already be a block you can update with the following ```
+  users.users.<YOUR USERNAME> = {
+    isNormalUser = true;
+    extraGroups = [ "networkmanager" "wheel" ];
+  };
+        ```
-16. Install nixos on your drive `sudo nixos-install`
+18. Install nixos on your drive `sudo nixos-install`
-17. Enter root password when prompted
+19. Enter root password when prompted
-18. If everything succeeds `reboot`
+20. Set password for the user you created in step 17 `nixos-enter --root /mnt -c 'passwd alice'`
+21. `reboot` and login as your user

 REFERENCES: